 Our Analysis and Test Results

 ErgoBaby was started by a mother, Karin Frost, in 2002 when she couldn't find a great baby carrier she liked.
-Wanting to keep her little one close she tried several different carriers but couldn't find one that was both comfortable and ergonomic.
+Wanting to keep her little one close, she tried several different baby carriers but couldn't find one that was both comfortable and ergonomic.
 The soft structured carrier provides freedom to enjoy all of life's adventures while keeping your baby close.
-Ergobaby now produces 30 different carriers in 5 different categories including Swaddlers for newborns.
+Ergobaby now produces 30 different carriers in 5 different categories, including Swaddlers for newborns.
 Ergobaby is located in Los Angeles and sells in more than 700 retailers in the US and over 50 countries.

 Ease of Use